From: Philip St. George, thenorthbaybay.ca staff

 “I don’t know,” says manager Libby Bissett.
 “Must have been returned to another store or something.”

-“Are you buying anything?”
+“Anyways, are you buying anything?”

 While the NRCC is investigating the incident, Tracy Hunter says she still has the unrefined uranium chunk.